Cyberkruz/javascript-starterkit/README.md

-# javascript-starterkit
+# Javascript Starter kit

 Starter kit for starting a productive javascript application.
+Creating a "pit of success" so that stuff is built correctly without having to re-look up everything all the time.